Farshid-997/React-Redux-Practice/README.md

 copy and it remain unchanged.

 5. then we use switch case and from this switch case we take relevant action.

+6. we can have multiple reducers and for that we need multiple initial state to define, we can do it with one reducer but in the long run when have larger projects it is difficult to manage.